SANCTUARY AURORA? Some city officials balk at 'sanctuary' moniker but say cops won't enforce immigration laws - Aurora Sentinel

 AURORA | Amid ongoing shakeups to the country’s immigration and detention policies, Aurora City Council members have re-upped the debate on whether the state’s third-largest city is, in fact, a so-called sanctuary city and what that title means for officials and residents alike.

-The newest discussion comes after the Trump Administration issued guidelines for deportation of illegal immigrants that appears to make it possible for the government to deport millions of immigrants, and compel cities like Aurora to have some part of that process.
+The newest discussion comes after President Donald Trump’s administration issued guidelines for deportation of illegal immigrants that appear to make it possible for the government to deport millions of immigrants, and compel cities like Aurora to have some part of that process.

 Four city council members who sit on the policy committee that deals with public relations discussed Aurora’s past flirtations with so-called sanctuary city status Wednesday and made a formal recommendation to hold an organized public debate on the topic at an upcoming special study session.